Information note for National Human Rights Institutions

 Please be advised that the Secretariat does not provide interpretation for parallel meetings.
 NHRIs should therefore provide their own interpreters, if they so wish, and inform the Secretariat accordingly ahead of time.

-The NHRI in charge of organizing the meeting is requested to provide the Secretariat with a complete list of its guests (in excel format, with the first name in one column and the family name in a second column) at least 48 hours prior to the day of the meeting to Ms. Zenaida Lugon at firstname.lastname@example.org .
+The NHRI in charge of organizing the meeting is requested to provide the Secretariat with a complete list of its guests (in excel format, with the first name in one column and the family name in a second column) at least 48 hours prior to the day of the meeting to Ms. Zenaida Lugon at firstname.lastname@example.org with copy to Ms Biljana Pesut at email@example.com.

 Persons not accredited to the Human Rights Council session, who are invited to take part in parallel meetings, should present themselves to the Pregny gate with an identity document, where they will be issued with a "Parallel Event" photo-badge.
 Please note that the badge will be valid for the duration of the meeting only.